The Sound Vault

 5 human-curated world music discoveries from Cyprus to Afghanistan, Turkey to Iraq.
 Music that crosses borders algorithms don’t even know exist.

 Five tracks, five coordinates.
-Cyprus, Turkey, Afghanistan, Persia, Iraq.
+Cyprus, Turkey, Afghanistan, Iran, Iraq.
 Each one a point on a meridian that doesn’t appear on any official map, but that music has been tracing for centuries.
 Algorithms won’t surface these.
 They don’t know what to do with a Cypriot band singing in both Greek and Turkish, or an Iraqi refugee whose ancestors came from Kenya in the 9th century.
 That’s exactly why we’re here.

 Buzz’ Ayaz — Buzzi Ayazi (Cyprus, 2024)